 Your Primary 4 child should focus on refining key learning skills that help him or her to apply knowledge mastery.
-This year is about setting clear academic and personal growth goals that put your child instead of for managing upper primary.
+This year is about setting clear academic and personal growth goals that put your child in stead for managing upper primary.

-- Students will master new topics such as Factors and Multiples, Decimals and Symmetry.
+- Students will be introduced to new topics such as Matter, Light, and Heat.

 Skills and Techniques